Mr Wendt Suffers From Diabetes

 Common Mistakes or Misunderstandings

 Several misconceptions about diabetes can hinder effective management.
-One common error is believing that diabetes is solely caused by sugar consumption; while diet plays a role, factors like genetics, inactivity, and obesity are equally critical.
+That's why one common error is believing that diabetes is solely caused by sugar consumption; while diet plays a role, factors like genetics, inactivity, and obesity are equally critical.
 Another misunderstanding is that Type 2 diabetes is a "mild" form compared to Type 1—both are serious conditions requiring diligent care.
 People often assume that insulin use signifies personal failure, but it's a necessary treatment for many, regardless of lifestyle.
 Additionally, some believe diabetes can be "cured" with diet alone, while in reality, it's a chronic condition managed through ongoing effort.
 Mr. Wendt might face these misconceptions from friends or family, making education vital.
 Clarifying that diabetes management is about balance, not deprivation, helps reduce stigma and promotes realistic expectations.

 FAQs